 There were no serious and unexpected adverse events (AEs) in the HONOR study.
 The AEs observed were comparable and also consistent with the experience in prior studies in fibromyalgia.
 Observed systemic AEs were consistent with those described in approved oral cyclobenzaprine product labels.
 Similar severity and incidence of oral hypoesthesia (tongue/mouth numbness) has been observed across studies (37% in HONOR) for Tonmya 5.6 mg.

-The findings from HONOR will inform and improve the next Phase 3 study design and increase the chances of success.
-The new Phase 3 trial will be a double-blind, randomized, placebo-controlled study of Tonmya 5.6 mg over 12 weeks of treatment for civilian and military-related PTSD.
+The findings from HONOR will inform and improve the next Phase 3 study, design and increase the chances of success.
+The new Phase 3 trial, named the RECOVERY study, will be a double-blind, randomized, placebo-controlled study of Tonmya 5.6 mg over 12 weeks of treatment for civilian and military-related PTSD.
 The primary efficacy endpoint will be the Week 4 mean change from baseline in the severity of PTSD symptoms as measured by CAPS-5 between those treated with Tonmya and those receiving placebo.
 A key secondary endpoint will be the Week 12 mean change from baseline in CAPS-5.The new study will restrict enrollment to study participants with PTSD who experienced an index trauma ≤ 9 years from the date of screening, based on the findings from the retrospective analysis of the Phase 3 HONOR study.
 The study will also include civilian as well as military-related traumas.
-The Company plans to start a new Phase 3 trial of Tonmya for the treatment of PTSD in the first quarter of 2019, based on guidance from its meeting with the U.S. Food and Drug Administration (FDA).
+The Company initiated the RECOVERY Phase 3 study of Tonmya for the treatment of PTSD in March of 2019, based on guidance from its meeting with the U.S. Food and Drug Administration (FDA).

 Tonmya or TNX-102 SL is covered by a number of issued and pending worldwide patents which cover the eutectic composition of matter, method of use, and pharmacokinetic profile.
 These patents are owned outright by Tonix Pharmaceuticals, and no obligations are owed to another party.